patjsic/akinator-gpt/README.md

 ### Bugs and Fixes

-- Implment history tracking for `User` model
+- Implement history tracking for `User` model
 - Generalize API chat submissions in `gpt_answer.py` to be cleaner and less repetitive
 - Organize prompts globally as opposed to instances of each model class